Chikungunya

 Mosquito bite avoidance is recommended, particularly during daytime hours.

-As of May 7, 2025, 17 serious adverse events, have been reported in individuals 62 through 89 years of age who received IXCHIQ® during post marketing use globally.
+As of 9 June 2025, global data has highlighted 23 cases of serious adverse events in individuals 62 to 89 years of age who received IXCHIQ® during post marketing use.
+Two of the cases reported a fatal outcome.
 Many of the people affected also had other illnesses and the exact cause of these adverse events and their relationship with the vaccine have not yet been determined.
-The U.S. Food and Drug Administration (FDA) and the Centers for Disease Control and Prevention (CDC) are recommending a pause in the use of IXCHIQ® in individuals 60 years of age and older while an in-depth review is ongoing.

 Resources